QBI-MCN Symposia Series and Workshops

 From MCN-LMU

-Prof. Benedikt Grothe, Director MCN-LMU
+Prof. Benedikt Grothe, Director MCN-LMUProf.
+Heiner Deubel

 Prof. Magdalena Götz